A2C-SMCP/tfsm/README.md

 assert model.is_Done()
 ```

-So, why do you need to use Python 3.7 or later you may ask.
+So, why do you need `contextvars` you may ask.
 Async support has been introduced earlier.
 `AsyncMachine` makes use of `contextvars` to handle running callbacks when new events arrive before a transition
 has been finished: